 If your child has norovirus, the most important thing you can do is to keep them hydrated.
 Give them plenty of clear liquids, such as water, clear broth, and sports drinks.
 Avoid giving them milk or juices, as these can make diarrhea worse.

 If your child is vomiting, let them vomit into a bowl or the toilet.
-Do not try to stop them from vomiting, as this can make them more dehydrated.
+Do not try to stop them from vomiting, as this can dehydrate them.

 If your child has diarrhea, give them small, frequent doses of clear liquids.
 Avoid giving them solid food for a few hours after diarrhea has started.
 When they are ready to eat, give them small, bland meals.